 Best Places to Stay near Penang Hill for firts-time tourists:FIND BEST HOTELS NEAR PENANG HILL

 Next up is the town of Balik Pulau, a location in the southwest of Penang Island where the economy revolves heavily around agriculture.
 It contains the only large areas of untouched countryside, mangroves, and orchards in the region, as well as a number of fishing villages.

 This has led to the town quietly developing a reputation as a tourist destination.
 Visitors who come to Penang to experience an authentic Malaysian culture are drawn in by the honest, rural lifestyle that is on display in the town.

-In order to capitalise on this, accommodation in the area has increased and orchards and farms have begun offering tours and samples of their traditional crops, like cloves, durians, and nutmeg.
+In order to capitalize on this, accommodation in the area has increased and orchards and farms have begun offering tours and samples of their traditional crops, like cloves, durians, and nutmeg.

-Outside of the airport, there are also a number or other popular attractions located in the area.
+Outside of the airport, there are also a number of other popular attractions located in the area.
 You have the Queensbay Mall, the largest shopping mall in Penang; the SPICE Arena, one of Penang’s major sporting venues;

 This set of popular attractions, combined with its location, make it an ideal destination for anyone who has these high up on their list of things to do and see